fredeerock/mediawiki-dig/README.md

 1. `docker-compose stop mediawiki mariadb && docker-compose rm mediawiki mariadb && docker system prune`

+3. Then...

     - If your volumes are mounted you can just delete the **mariadb_data** and **mediawiki_data** folders.

     - If your volumes are **NOT** mounted you would use `docker volume prune` to wipe to the unused volumes.

-2. Then you would just re-run with: `docker-compose up -d`.
+2. Finally, just re-run with: `docker-compose up -d`.

 ---